silentorb/marloth-story-docs/workbench/twold/twold-mental-map.md

   * Appreciating God's blessings more
   * Valuing trivialities less
 * Surprise and suspicion that the nightmare may not have been just a dream
-* A beginning sense of transendence
+* A beginning sense of transcendence
-  * Vague awareness of a larger, more supernatual picture
+  * Vague awareness of a larger, more supernatural picture
 * Noticing stronger signs of hypocrisy
   * Accompanied by a growing seed of disgust
 * Beginning to imagine what sort of larger story there might be
 * Beginning to look for hidden meanings and connections
+* Fear as someone is blackmailed to do evil

-### Chapter 4
+### Section 4

 #### Impetus